eclipse-hono/hono/site/documentation/content/concepts/device-notifications/index.md

 While it seems to be natural that a device itself indicates when it is ready to receive a command, it may not always be possible or desirable to do so.
-A device could e.g. be not capable to specify the value for *ttd* in it's message, or all devices of a particular setup would always use the same value for *ttd*, so it would not make much sense to provide this value always again.
+A device could e.g. be not capable to specify the value for *ttd* in its message, or all devices of a particular setup would always use the same value for *ttd*, so it would not make much sense to provide this value always again.
 Additionally different protocols may or may not let a sender set specific values for a message, so a device using a specific protocol may not be able to provide a value for the *ttd* property at all.